Equal-Vote/star-server/docs/contributions/1_local_setup.md

 npm run dev -w @equal-vote/star-vote-frontend
 ```

+**Verification Steps**

 There will probably be lots of red in the terminal, but your frontend should be live at localhost:3000

 ### Backend : Run the backend

-This your own backend is optional, if you only plan to work in the frontend then you can use PROXY_URL to reference the live backend instead of running your own .
+Running your own backend is optional, if you only plan to work in the frontend then you can use PROXY_URL to reference the live backend instead of running your own .

 Open a new terminal, and start the backend as follows